pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

   <figcaption class="small">The depiction in <i property="schema:title">Signing the Mayflower Compact 1620</i>, by <a href="https://en.wikipedia.org/wiki/Jean_Leon_Gerome_Ferris">Jean Leon Gerome Ferris</a>, resembles the journey we have undertaken to converge upon the principles of the Scholarly Commons.</figcaption>
 </figure>

-After setting off for the New World, this ground encountered difficulties that pushed their arrival later than anticipated and with not enough supplies to finish the voyage to Virginia.
+After setting off for the New World, this group encountered difficulties that pushed their arrival later than anticipated and with not enough supplies to finish the voyage to Virginia.
 They decided it would be prudent to stop earlier, off the coast of Cape Cod, Massachusetts.
 Once it was decided that